hull-ships/hull-clearbit/README.md

 - Go to your `Hull Dashboard > Ships > Add new`
 - Paste the URL for your Heroku deployment, or use ours : `https://hull-clearbit.herokuapp.com/`
-- Enter the Segment Write Key
+- Enter the Clearbit API Key
-- Visit the Setup Page (see below)
-- Add your ship to a Platform.
+- Go to Clearbit and save the following webhook url: `https://hull-clearbit.herokuapp.com/clearbit`

 ### Developing :